10 Great Gap Year Activities

-There are so many opportunities for an amazing gap year, don’t waste them watching television or cooped up in your room… and there’s no need to take a boring, regular job.
+There are so many opportunities to benefit from a gap year, don’t waste them watching television or cooped up in your room… and there’s no need to take a boring, regular job.

 Whether you decide to earn, learn, spend a little or spend a lot, your gap year can be one of many great memories you’ll carry with you throughout life.
 Pack your gap year full of fun and growth – and head back to school with a smile.